 Sending your newsletter at the wrong time means your email can get lost in the crowd.

 Analyze your past email marketing campaigns and audience’s behavior to find optimal send times.
-Our research tells us people prefer receiving newsletters during late evenings.
+Our research tells us people prefer receiving newsletters late in the evening.
 But testing is key to finding your sweet spot.

-- Track open rates using your email marketing platform;
+- Track metrics.
+Track open rates using your newsletter marketing platform;

 Content Personalization

-- Include dynamic content based on user behavior;
+- Use dynamic content.
+Add dynamic content in newsletters based on user behavior;

-- Use merge tags for names, recent purchases, or preferences.
+- Utilize audience tags.
+Use custom tags for names, recent purchases, or preferences.